 This category highlights all our trips that include significant time in the outdoors, and activities like hiking, biking, ziplining, kayaking, animal spotting, birdwatching, ATVing, stand up paddleboarding, and swimming.

-These trips combine all the features of our other Peru small group tours – authentic experiences, well-planned, personalized itineraries, and the best guides in the business – with a big dollop of luxury.
+These trips combine all the features of our other Peru small group tours – authentic experiences, well-planned, flexible, intimate itineraries, and the best guides in the business – with a big dollop of luxury.
 Four and five star accommodations, massages, spas, and world-class fine dining are standard features, and of course we’re delighted to add any more luxury touches you can think of.

 We haven’t heard of anywhere that can rival Peru’s mountain bike terrain for quality and variety, ease of access, and range of difficulty.
 It is not overstating the case to say that Cusco and neighbouring valleys offer some of the best mountain biking in the world.
 There are dozens of routes to be discovered, over anything from a couple of hours to 12 days straight.